Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 cd(oldFolder);
 ```

+3. Run the `setup.m`, and Autogen code are created in `simulink/autogen` folder.

 ### Integration with AMDC

 - Provide an example C-code to call the Autogen files within SDK, i.e., we need a following code: